prolfqua/prolfquapp/README.md

 Afterwards on the command line give the executable permission (LINUX):

 ```
 chmod a+x CMD_*
 ```

+These 4 files help to exectute the following workflow:

+- `CMD_MAKE_DATASET.sh` creates a file where you provide the experiment annotation
+- `CMD_QUANT_QC.sh` creates QC reports for your experiment.
+- `CMD_MAKE_YAML.sh` creates the analysis configuration file, for the Differential expression analysis with default values and enables to adjust processing options (data transformation, aggregation etc)
+- `CMD_DEA.sh` runs the DEA analysis

-These files can be run with the option --help.
+All these files can be run with the option --help.

 Running